synthetism/patterns/README.md

 ## Contributing

-I maintain these patterns for my own projects, but PRs and issues are welcome!
-If you find a bug or want to suggest an improvement or new pattenr, open an issue or pull request.
+I maintain these patterns for Synet Network protocol, but the ycan be used in any project.
+PRs and issues are welcome!
+If you find a bug or want to suggest an improvement or new pattern, open an issue or pull request.

 ## Synthetic Mind Dream